IIT-RPR-OCT-Diagnose-2024/IEEE-VIP-Cup-ML-on-Retinal-OCT-Images/README.md

 # Classification of Noisy Low Resolution OCT Retinal Images

-We are the IIT Ropar Team participating in the IEEE VIP CUP 2024 (Signal Processing Society).
-This project is under the supervision of Dr. Puneet Goyal, Associate Professor, Department of CSE, IIT Ropar.
+We are thrilled to be among the top 3 **Global Finalist Teams** in the IEEE VIP CUP 2024 (Signal Processing Society).
+Representing IIT Ropar, our project is supervised by Dr. Puneet Goyal, Associate Professor, Department of CSE at IIT Ropar.

 ### Team Members: Ankush Naskar, Satvik Srivastava, Hemlata Gautam, Ashish Gupta, Utkarsh Patel
 ### Faculty Supervisor: Dr. Puneet Goyal